Hamr na Jezeře: Economy

 Hamr na Jezeře is known as a recreation centre.
 On the shores of the pond there are two campsites and a swimming pool with complete infrastructure and attractions for tourists.
 The municipality is sometimes nicknamed "Riviera of the North".

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 On the Děvín hill, there is a ruin of an eponymous castle.
 It was a massive royal castle, built in 1250.
 In the 17th century, it was abandoned, and it was most likely destroyed during the Thirty Years' War.

 On the Křížový vrch hill, there is a neo-Gothic Chapel of Our Lady Help of Christians from 1830.

 In popular culture

-Within the Czech Republic, Hamr na Jezeře was popularized thanks to the successful film Dovolená s Andělem.
+Within Czechoslovakia, Hamr na Jezeře was popularized thanks to the successful 1952 film Dovolená s Andělem.